zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ![How federation looks like](https://cdn.hashnode.com/res/hashnode/image/upload/v1681957205265/bcuUQoe-I.webp?auto=format)

 Figure 1 shows rough explanation on how it works.
 In host application there will be a reference to each remote component as an import or a Lazy Loaded module.
-At the remote servers where each “HomePage App” and “Payment App” hosted, shared components are packaged into a javascript module and will be publicly available as a built javascript files (in above example “homepage.js” and “payment.js”).
+At the remote servers where each “HomePage App” and “Payment App” hosted, shared components are packaged into a JavaScript module and will be publicly available as a built JavaScript files (in above example “homepage.js” and “payment.js”).
-Then from host application side these remote components will be brought in at runtime as javascript module and will be treated as components in hosted application.
+Then from host application side these remote components will be brought in at runtime as JavaScript module and will be treated as components in hosted application.

 More details can be found [here](https://webpack.js.org/concepts/module-federation/) about concept of Module Federation.